adityapuranik99/Innovaccer-Assignment/README.md

 # Important points

 ### Allotment of Rooms
+<br/>Since this is an entry management system, there's no need for authentication as per say.
+But since we are considering multiple meetings and hosts, which is a usual scenario, thus, we are determining which database to access by the particular Room No. Please make sure to enter the particular room while checking in, with the host, and checking out so as to update the data base correctly.
-<br/> There are only five rooms in the database.
-Please access using these only or it would prompt an error.
+<br/> There are only five rooms in the database for right now.
+Please access using these only or otherwise it would prompt an error.
 <br/> **Rooms : D317, D123, D205, D113, D215**

 ### Twilio Account